Toyouke-hime: The original location

 There is a shrine named Moto-Ise Toyouke Daijingu in Ōemachi, Fukuchiyama City to the south of Naiku of Moto-Ise uphill the Funaokayama.
 Its name literally means former Ise, where the priesthood has been inherited by Kawada clan, the further relative of the Fujiwara clan.

 Amaterasu and Toyouke

 Emperor Sujin appointed imperial daughter as a Saiō to serve "as a cane for Amaterasu" to find a new location to reside, and dispatched Toyosuki-iri to travel from present day Nara to neighboring areas.
 It is said that on the route, several locations hosted the spirit of Amaterasu by building her shrines, while Tango had the first of such shrines among the list of relocation sites.
-Those shrines honor Amaterasu as their main kami are:
+The shrines which Amaterasu as their main kami are: